Moon Northern California

 - San Francisco

-- San Francisco Bay Area including North Bay, East Bay, The Peninsula, and San Jose
+- San Francisco Bay Area including North Bay, East Bay, and The Peninsula

 - Wine Country including Napa Valley, Sonoma Valley, and Russian River Valley

-- North Coast including Sonoma Coast, Mendocino Coast, Mendocino Wine Country, Clear Lake, The Redwood Coast, and Crescent City
+- North Coast including Sonoma Coast, Mendocino Coast, Mendocino Coast and Wine Country, and The Redwood Coast

 - Shasta and Lassen including Redding and Vicinity, Shasta Lake, Lassen Volcanic National Park, Mount Shasta and Vicinity

-- Lake Tahoe including South Shore, North and East Shore, Truckee-Donner, and Nevada Shore
+- Lake Tahoe including South Shore, North and West Shores, East Shore, and Truckee-Donner

-- Sacramento and Gold Country including Sacramento and Vicinity, Northern Gold Country, Shenandoah Valley, Southern Gold Country, Central Valley
+- Sacramento and Gold Country including Sacramento and Vicinity, Northern Gold Country, Shenandoah Valley, and Southern Gold Country

 - Yosemite and the Eastern Sierra including Yosemite Valley, Glacier Point, Wawona, Tioga Pass and Tuolumne Meadows, Hetch Hetchy, The Eastern Sierra, and Mammoth Lakes

 - Sequoia and Kings Canyon including Grant Grove, Cedar Grove, Giant Forest and Lodgepole, Foothills, Mineral King, and Sequoia National Forest